 Dec 1, 2021

 Mushrooms might be called “the wildflowers of winter.”
 When the rains begin, these sometimes colorful, moisture-loving organisms “bloom” like flowers.
 They’re actually the “fruit” of organisms called fungi and are critical to the health of the forest.
 As you walk along Presidio trails, try to spy some of the season’s fantastic ‘shrooms and share your findings via the free iNaturalist app, a great public resource developed by scientists at the California Academy of Sciences.
-Above is the red-capped (and toxic!)
-Fly agaric spotted in the woodlands near Infantry Terrace.

 Christmas berries – also known as toyon (Heteromeles arbutifolia) – are native to California.
 They’re the fruit of coastal sage scrub, evolved to be highly drought resistant.
 Due to their appearance, they’re also called California holly.
 Their abundance in the Los Angeles hills gave rise to the name “Hollywood.”
 Here in the Bay Area, their fruits herald the arrival of cooler, wetter weather.
 These bright-red berries mature in the fall and maintain a significant presence well into winter, providing food for birds and adding vivid splashes of color to many Presidio places.
 They’ve been spotted at Golden Gate Promenade and beneath the eucalyptus trees at San Francisco National Cemetery.